ModelCloud/PyPcre/README.md

   `preload=True` to spin the pool up eagerly, and `shutdown_thread_pool()` to tear it down manually if needed.

-### JIT control
+### JIT Pattern Compilation and Execution

-Pcre’s JIT compiler is enabled by default for every compiled pattern.
+Pcre2’s JIT compiler is enabled by default for every compiled pattern.
 The wrapper exposes two complementary ways to adjust that behaviour:

 - Toggle the global default at runtime with `pcre.configure(jit=False)` to